 Chances are you know that regular physical exercise is good for you.
 You may even be able to name a handful of benefits, such as weight loss or maintenance, a healthier heart and lungs, stronger bones, increased energy or a more positive outlook.
-According to Lawrence Schlitt, MD, a family medicine physician at Scripps Clinic in Del Mar, regular exercise also decreases your risk of developing diseases such as diabetes, heart disease and cancer.
+According to Lawrence Schlitt, MD, a family medicine physician at Scripps Clinic in Del Mar, regular exercise also decreases your risk of developing chronic diseases, such as diabetes, heart disease and cancer.

-“For many people, that’s the hard part.” says Dr. Schlitt.
+“For many people, that’s the hard part,” says Dr. Schlitt.
 “It can be a challenge to find time to fit exercise into a busy schedule and, even if you do have time, you may be too tired at the end of a busy day to even think about working out.”

 Tips for more consistent exercise